mustefa/mustefa.github.com/jekyll/_posts/2012-11-27-stop-the-dogma-train.md

 I attended a <a class="highlight" href="http://marscommons.marsdd.com/startupsblog/lean-startup-conference-video-stream/">Lean Startup Conference</a> in Toronto at <a class="highlight" href="http://marscommons.marsdd.com" target="_blank">MaRS commons</a> this week, and took some notes from speakers on the panel that were reverberating the need for synthesis over dogma.
 Here are a couple key quotes:

 >'What does success look like at this stage, this iteration?
-Keep the next stage in perspective and don't lose focus'.
+Keep the next stage in perspective and don't lose focus'.<br />
 ><a class="highlight" href="http://zakhomuth.com" target="_blank">**Zak Homuth, Upverter**</a>

 >'Don't look for a silver bullet.
-All of the recipes are there, but you need to apply the principles you learn about contextually to your environment.'
+All of the recipes are there, but you need to apply the principles you learn about contextually to your environment.'<br />
 ><a class="highlight" href="http://jetcooper.com" target="_blank">**Satish Kanwar, Jet Cooper**</a>

 From many speakers on the panel, this message was the common thread.
 Watch the video for the conference linked in blue above. <a class="highlight" href="http://sachachua.com/blog/2012/12/sketchnotes-lean-startup-day/" target="_blank"> Also check out Sacha Chua's Sketchnotes from the event.</a>

-I've noticed that many of the attendees of these events are individuals taking a leap into their first startup, or people from organizations that haven't been exposed to strong agile or lean methodologies before.
-And for these individuals, it can be easy to fall into the trap of applying what they hear and read into what they do as dogma.
-It's important that every message of 'this is how I did it' should be accompanied by 'this is why I did it.'
+Many of the attendees of these events are individuals taking a leap into their first startup, or people from organizations that haven't been exposed to strong agile or lean methodologies before.
+And for these individuals, it can be easy to fall into the trap of applying what they hear and read into what they do as dogma. <span class="highlight-green">It's important that every message of 'this is how I did it' should be accompanied by 'this is why I did it.'</span>

 Anything more I say on this will be repitition, so on a last note I'll liken this entire post to an analogy from product development: